-Unannounced quizzes may be given at any time, and will be counted as part of the students' preparation and participation grade.
+As a rule, we take two weeks for each chapter.
+Quizzes are usually given the first week and chapter tests at the end of the second week.
 Students are expected to do ALL activities assigned in Connect.
 Activities submitted after the due date will not be accepted for FULL credit without appropriate documentation.
 Activities may not be accepted on paper unless specified by the instructor.
 These activities will count as a separate homework grade in your final grade total (see below).
 Other homework activities may also be assigned in class.

-5. CHAPTER EXAMS (35%) AND FINAL EXAM (20%)
+5. CHAPTER EXAMS (30%) AND FINAL EXAM (20%)

-6 German 1130 exams will test your skills in familiar ways, if you attend class regularly and take seriously your work with CONNECT.
+6 chapter exams (1, 2, 3, 4, 5, 6) will test your skills in familiar ways, if you attend class regularly and take your work with CONNECT seriously.
+Instructors will give 1 oral interview at mid-semester as part of the chapt.
+4 test.

-Chapter exams (35%) will be administered as hard copies in the classroom on the dates noted on the daily calendar.
+Chapter exams (30%) will be administered every other week take place in the Language Studio, Turlington 1341.
 In their content and format, each chapter exam will consist of (1) listening and (2) reading comprehension exercises; (3) vocabulary and grammar sections; and (4) a composition.
 Regularly making a serious effort on preparing daily for class as well as on completing the eWBLM exercises throughout the semester will provide the best preparation for the chapter and final exams.